Youssef-balh/Simple-Chat/README.md

-# Simple C Socket Chat Application
+# Simple TCP-based C Socket Chat Application

-This is a basic client-server chat application implemented in C using sockets.
+This is a basic client-server chat application implemented in C using TCP sockets.
 The application allows communication between a client and a server over a local network.

 ## Features